Eventual-Inc/daft-launcher/README.md

 ### Example Usage

-All interactions with Daft Launcher are primarily communicated via a configuration file.
+All interactions with Daft CLI are primarily communicated via a configuration file.
-By default, Daft Launcher will look inside your `$CWD` for a file named `.daft.toml`.
+By default, Daft CLI will look inside your `$CWD` for a file named `.daft.toml`.
 You can override this behaviour by specifying a custom configuration file.

 #### Provisioned Mode (AWS)